 Here are my statistics from working with saboteurs:

-- In a group of 300 employees, you will have 5 difficult employees and as their leader, you might be able to influence 3 of them.
+- In a group of 300 employees, you will have five difficult employees, and as their leader, you might be able to influence 3 of them.

-- The other 2 of the 5 will be the saboteurs.
+- The other 2 of the five will be the saboteurs.

 These people will choose termination rather than changing their ideas or behaviors to be more in line with the organization’s values—unless they are “written up” by a reactive manager, which they take as a challenge.